-- Acting on behalf of the Fund's investors in relation to the Manager and any contravention of the Manager's issuer obligations; - Supervising the performance by the Manager of its functions and the financial position of the Manager and the Scheme; and - Holding the Scheme property or ensuring that the assets are held in accordance with applicable legislative requirements.
-BNP has been appointed by the Supervisor as Custodian for the Fund.
+- acting on behalf of each Fund's investors in relation to the Manager and any contravention of the Manager's issuer obligations; - supervising the performance by the Manager of its functions and the financial position of the Manager and the Scheme; and - holding the Scheme property or ensuring that the assets are held in accordance with applicable legislative requirements.
+BNP has been appointed by the Supervisor as Custodian for the Funds.

-C. Investment philosophy
+C. Investment Philosophy

-Hyperion is a high conviction growth style manager that specialises in identifying and investing in, what they believe to be, high-quality Australian and Global equities.
-Hyperion's proprietary investment process aims to produce a relatively concentrated portfolio of growth-oriented companies which pass Hyperion's rigorous investment process.
-Hyperion exists to help its clients sustainably grow capital over the long term.
+Hyperion is a high conviction growth style manager that specialises in identifying and investing in, what they believe to be, high-quality Australian and global equities.
+Hyperion's proprietary investment process aims to produce a relatively concentrated portfolio of high-quality companies with earnings that should be sustained and grow in the long run and have above average long-term growth potential.

 Hyperion believes that it can achieve consistent above average investment returns over a rolling five-year period by investing in high quality businesses with superior growth prospects and attractive risk-adjusted return profiles.
-When Hyperion invests capital in listed companies on its clients' behalf, it has the mindset of long-term business owners, not short-term traders, with long-term sustainability of the businesses it invests in core to its philosophy.
+When Hyperion invests capital in listed companies on its clients' behalf, it has the mindset of long-term business owners, not short-term traders.